shef-code/F18-AirspeedIndicator/README.md

 This project is for the DCSWorld F18 Air Speed Indicator.
 The display being used is the Waveshare 1.85" LCD without tought screen. https://www.waveshare.com/wiki/ESP32-S3-LCD-1.85
-<p>I'm working on a replacement Bezel to cover the display and adapt it to the Open Hornet LIP frame.
-I'll add it to the project once its completed.</p>

 Requirements: